March 1, 2019

 An effective multilocation, multichannel marketing strategy requires a strong connection between data, intelligence, technology, and channel and customer expectations.
 With the right orchestration, relationship and channel marketers can facilitate intelligence-driven customer experiences that are triggered:

 This type of marketing orchestration isn’t theoretical.
-With the right customer-relationship management (CRM) tools, technology such as through-channel marketing automation (TCMA), an good old-fashioned customer service, a brand2local strategy is entirely within reach.
+With the right customer-relationship management (CRM) tools, technology such as through-channel marketing automation (TCMA), an good old-fashioned customer service, a brand-to-local strategy is entirely within reach.

 Brand Inc. has two goals: to create brand awareness and connect with the customer at a national level, and to strengthen the bond between the brand and local partners to drive actions that lead to increased sales.